 Trusted Reviews is supported by its audience.
 If you purchase through links on our site, we may earn a commission.
 Learn more.

-Best Sony Headphones 2024: Our favourite wireless headphones and earbuds
+Best Sony headphones: Our favourite wireless headphones and earbuds

-Of course, Sony isn’t the only company delivering quality headphones with great sound.
-If you’re open to other brands, we recommend checking out our other audio best lists while you’re here.
-These include the best headphones, best over-ears, best noise-cancelling headphones, and best wireless earbuds.
+Of course, Sony isn’t the only brand delivering quality headphones.
+If you’re open to other brands, we recommend checking our other audio best lists, which include the best headphones, best over-ears, best noise-cancelling headphones, and best wireless earbuds.

 For gamers, we have the best gaming headsets, while fitness enthusiasts will want to check out our guide to the best running headphones.